 Literacy is a concept that is really hard to define or contain within a single semiotic field.
 There are also divisive views over the meaning of literacy.
 The traditional camp views it as the basic ability to read and write; encoding and decoding meaning from chunks of text or verbal output.
 On the other hand, the progressivists look at it from a different angle.
 For them, literacy is not divorced from the social context in which it is conceived of.
 Therefore, to talk about a single literacy is analogous to saying there is only one group of people populating this planet.
-There are several literacies, in New Literacies: Everyday Practices and Classroom Learning Lankshear and Knobel referred to it as ” multiple literacies".
-I personally find myself siding with the modern progressivist camp.
+There are several literacies, in New Literacies: Everyday Practices and Classroom Learning Lankshear and Knobel referred to it as ” multiple literacies”.

 Saying that there are multiple literacies means that the concept of literacy is not static and that new literacies appear as a response to the new emerging learning needs of each generation.
 In this regard, one of the important lietracies of the 21st century literacy is the digital literacy.
-This digital literacy is what I want you to explore today in these wonderful slides below.
+This digital literacy is what we want you to explore today in these wonderful slides below.
 Read them attentively and see if you can come up with a definition of what digital literacy means for you.
 Enjoy